oorrwullie/routy/README.md

 * subdomainRoutes.json: subdomain/target combos to proxy routes to

 ### cfg.json
 The cfg.json file contains the configuration for the base hostname and subdomains.
-A typical configuration looks like this:
+A typical configuration including a configuration for a websocket looks like this:
 ```
 {
     "domains": {